Annamnl/Academic-material/README.md

   The Computer Architecture.zip file contains a series of folders depicting labs from the "Computer Architecture" course.
 (Programming Language Course in Assembly)

+  Cyber Security Projects.zip contains two three-phase projects.
+In the first phase, a LINUX operating system server is installed and configured, and the necessary security checks and fortification are performed.
+In the second phase, risk analysis and risk management in a company environment (different in each scenario) is performed.
+In the third and last phase, exploitation of the vulnerabilities identified in LINUX and WINDOWS operating systems is performed.